-Theorem ${\bf (G)}$ provides an explanation of the issue of an apparent inconsistency of the description of quantum mechanics by macroscopic observers.
-The issue was pointed out first by Wigner \cite{Wigner2} and has picked up a significant interest in recent times.
-The reason for the contradiction in the accounts of Wigner and the friends in the Wigner's friend-type thought experiments is the assumption that a macroscopic observer or the whole lab may exist in a superposition of classical states.
-Provided the conjecture ${\bf (RM)}$ for systems in the natural surroundings holds true, the evolution of the state of the observers and the lab in the space of states can only happen within the classical space submanifold.
-The state of the measured system and the observer or the lab remains the product state.
-This invalidates the no-go theorem in \cite{Renner} and related results claiming the inconsistency of accounts by the observers.
-Note that the experiment reported in \cite{photonObserver}, in which the photons played the role of an observer does not change this conclusion.
+A possible reason for the contradiction in the accounts of Wigner and the friends in the Wigner's friend-type thought experiments is the assumption that a macroscopic observer or the whole lab may exist in a superposition of classical states.
+Without this assumption the no-go result in \cite{Renner} doesn't hold and the original Wigner's friend paradox disappears.
+Note that the experiment reported in \cite{photonObserver}, in which the photons played the role of an observer is consistent with this conclusion.
 The reality as ``described" by microscopic particles is different than the one the macroscopic observers are aware of.
+Consequently, many researchers, including the authors of \cite{Renner} think that quantum mechanics is not directly applicable to macroscopic bodies.
+This is also the thinking behind the modifications of the Schr{\"o}dinger equation with the goal of suppressing the unobserved superpositions, and accounting for the transition to classicality and the measurement results \cite{Bassi1,Bassi2}.